OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ---
 title: 'Tutorial: Build a message compose Outlook add-in'
-description: In this tutorial, you'll build a Outlook add-in that can be used in message compose mode to insert GitHub gists into the body of a new message. ms.topic: tutorial ms.date: 12/03/2018
+description: In this tutorial, you'll build an Outlook add-in that inserts GitHub gists into the body of a new message. ms.topic: tutorial ms.date: 12/03/2018
 #Customer intent: As a developer, I want to create a message compose Outlook add-in.